 In recent years, following a low-FODMAP diet — under the guidance of a registered dietitian — has gained acceptance as a first-line therapy for IBS.19Patients first eliminate all FODMAPs in their diet and then slowly reintroduce them to see which ones they can tolerate.

 However, along with acknowledging low FODMAPs as an option, most specialists still also recommend more traditional advice for IBS: small meals, regular food intake and avoidance of coffee and fat.20 Yet many discussion threads on the low-FODMAP diet argue that it’s too rigid and difficult to figure out which of the more than 200 carb sources are “in” or “out.”

 Dr. Ted Naiman notes that the general very low-carb diet is easier.
 “No carbs equals no fermentation equals no IBS.
 It is simple and it works great.”21

 The takeaway: Ample evidence now exists that short-chain carbohydrates called FODMAPs can cause problems in people with IBS, but the intricacies of the diet are challenging.
 A low-carb diet is a simpler way to eliminate many of the common FODMAPs.

 4. Research evidence for a very low-carbohydrate or ketogenic diet

-Currently a randomized clinical trial is recruiting in Sweden that will assign patients to one of three diets for four weeks: standard diet, a low FODMAP diet, and a very low-carbohydrate diet.12
+And a randomized clinical trial now recruiting in Sweden will assign IBS patients to one of three diets for four weeks: a standard diet, a low-FODMAP diet, or a very low-carbohydrate diet.